Death of a Superhero: Plot

-Don has a conversation with a younger patient who has cancer too.
-She claims she wants to be a dancer when she is older.
-Billy says he'll be a prince and Don reveals he wants to be a superhero.
+Don talks to a younger patient who has cancer too.
+She claims that she wants to be a dancer when she is older.
+Billy says that he will be a prince and Don reveals that he wants to be a superhero.

 Don's brother confesses to Don's friend that he does not want Don to die a virgin.
-They go around the school asking girls if they will have sex with Don, but all of them say that it sounds gross.
-Eventually, they find some girls who are attractive and willing.
+They go around the school asking girls if they will have sex with Don, but all of them say no. Eventually, they find girls who are willing.
 Don is embarrassed when they show him pictures of the girls and ask for him to pick one.
-Realising they've asked the majority of the girls in the school, Don hesitates.
-However, with the help of his therapist, they get one to agree.
+With the help of King, they get one to agree.

-Don is completely nervous during his conversation with the girl and they stumble across the subject of 'true love'.
+Don is nervous while talking with the girl, and they stumble across the subject of 'true love'.
 She then asks Don to show her some of his pictures.
-She is impressed and tells him she would do anything for a talent like his.
+The girl is impressed and says that she would do anything for a talent like his.
 He is reminded of Shelly.
-In a hallucination he sees the medic woman who tried to kill him with a kiss.
+In a hallucination he sees a medic woman who tried to kill him with a kiss.
 He leaves the girl, goes to Shelly and apologises.

-The two walk along a beach, hand in hand.
-Don makes her promise that if she's ever upset then she should go there and think of him, which she promises to do.
-The scene then fades to show Don on his bed dying in peace.
+The two walk along a beach.
+Don makes her promise that if she is ever upset, she will visit the beach and think of him.
+Don eventually dies on his bed, in peace.

-Don’s therapist boards his sailboat, which he has painted a Skull 'n' Crossbones on similar to that drawn by Don.
-Shelly is shown on a rock by the waterside as the sailboat sails in the distance.
+King boards his sailboat, on which he has painted a Skull 'n' Crossbones.
+Shelly, meanwhile, is on a rock by the waterside.